-Eastminster Presbyterian Church is at 1315 Abbot Road in East Lansing.
-We are approximately a mile and a half from Michigan State University on Abbott Road and just north of the intersection with Saginaw Highway.
+Eastminster Presbyterian Church is located at 1315 Abbot Road in East Lansing, about one and one-half miles north Michigan State University, just north of the Saginaw Highway.

-The church sits on nine and a half acres in a beautiful park-like setting.
-The church building is not immediately visible from the road, especially during the spring, summer and fall months.
-Look for the church sign along Abbott Road, and follow the driveway back to the church building.
+Our church is on a nine and one-half acre parcel in a beautiful park-like setting.
+Our The building, designed by Alden Dow, is set back from the road and may not be immediately visible.
+Look for the church sign on Abbott Road, and follow the driveway back to the church building.

 Church Office hours: Monday-Thursday 9:00 AM – 3:00 PM, closed Friday.
 Please contact us at (517) 337-0893 during office hours.